smok-serwis/coolamqp/docs/streams.rst

 This will cause your connection to RabbitMQ to crash.
 You can naturally provide "first" or "next" or "last".

+Also, streams must be consumed with no_ack=False, otherwise it will fail.

 Basically everything works `as documented <https://www.rabbitmq.com/docs/streams#consuming>`_.
 Happy usage!